-Manor of the Plains reports one COVID-19 positive employee
+Manor of the Plains identifies one new COVID-19 positive employee

 Ongoing COVID-19 testing at Manor of the Plains identified one new case of the virus in testing last week.